ryder2003/Lexio/README.md

 5.  **Math Help:** Users can input math problems, and the app will provide solutions and visual explanations.
 6.  **Profile:** Users can update their settings, customize preferences, and track their learning progress.

-## Installation

-Steps to install and run the application locally.

-## Usage

-Instructions on how to use the application and its features.